chalasr/cli-starter/README.md

 ## Usage

-1. Clone the repository using `git clone https://github.com/chalasr/cli-starter.git` .
+Work in my sample namespace or create your own.

-2. Do `composer install` to use symfony/console .
+Build interactives Commands.

-3. Create new Commands in sample namespace (or create your own).
+Import mapping from existing database Or create new Entities.

 Newly created commands are automatically registered in the Application.

-Now, you can use commands using cli in the same way as a symfony2 full-stack project .
+Use cli in the same way as a symfony2 full-stack project .

 ## Credits